guptamayank9827/compiler/Readme.md

-## Part 1 - Scanner
+## Phase #2 - Parser

-This phase accepts an input text file and breaks it down into acceptable tokens.
+This phase accepts an input text file and parses it according to acceptable grammar rules.

-The tokens are categorized as per their terminal types.
+All the grammar rules are defined using a combination of terminals and non-terminals.

-tokens.jflex file defines the regEx rules to identify token, and creates a Symbol object for each.
+grammar.cup file holds all the production rules, which accepts a given input text file.

-grammar.cup file defines all the terminals along with their number.
+This input is parsed and printed as indentated code text file.

 Steps to run the code: